 A common mistake is treating short verbs like "Is," "Are," "Was," and "Be" as small words that should stay lowercase.
 They are verbs, not articles or conjunctions, and every major style guide requires them to be capitalized in title case.
 "This Is the Life" is correct; "This is the Life" is wrong.

-Applying sentence case to text that contains proper nouns
+Applying sentence case to text containing proper nouns

 Sentence case lowercases everything except the first letter of each sentence.
-If your text contains proper nouns (country names, brand names, people's names), they will be lowercased too.
+Proper nouns - country names, brand names, people's names - get lowercased too.
 "I visited New York with Google's team" becomes "I visited new york with google's team."
-Review the output for any proper nouns that need to be re-capitalized.
+After converting, always review the output for proper nouns that need re-capitalizing.

 FAQs